CumulusNetworks/docs/content/cumulus-netq-40/Verify-Network-Connectivity/_index.md

 Note the syntax requires the *destination* device address first and then the *source* device address or hostname.

 This example shows a trace from 10.1.10.101 (source, server01) to 10.1.10.104 (destination, server04) through VRF RED in detail output.
 It first identifies the addresses for the source and destination devices and a VRF between them using `netq show ip addresses` then runs the trace.
 Note that the VRF name is case sensitive.
-The trace job may take a bit to compile all of the available paths, especially if there are a large number of them.
+The trace job may take some time to compile all the available paths, especially if there are many of them.

 ```
 cumulus@switch:~$ netq server01 show ip addresses